Uday-Choudhary/smart-course-registration/README.md

 - Built with modern web technologies
 - Inspired by university course registration systems
 - Special thanks to all contributors
 ---

-## Support

-For support, email your-email@example.com or open an issue in the repository.

----

 ## Links